zezzipa/UCSCtable2bed/README.md

 # UCSCtable2bed
-When getting a bed from UCSC we don't always get what we want.
-It often have exons with number 0 and includes UTRs.
-For us only coding exons is of interest.
-This script takes any of the NCBI RefSeq tables and make it to the bed we want.
+When getting a bed from UCSC, we don't always get what we want.
+It often has exons with the number 0, not to mention numbers in the wrong order when on a negative strand, and includes UTRs.
+For us, only coding exons is of interest.
+This script takes any NCBI RefSeq tables and makes it to the bed we want.

-On UCSC homepage, under Tools there is table Browser (https://genome.ucsc.edu/cgi-bin/hgTables)
+On the UCSC homepage, under Tools, you can find Table Browser (https://genome.ucsc.edu/cgi-bin/hgTables)

 > group: Genes and Gene Predictions
 >